Billy Abbott: 2008–present

 Victor hired a security guard to escort Billy to New Delhi, India, with a connecting flight in New York City, where Victoria was.
 The couple reunited and eventually returned home.
 He bought Restless Style back and regained control of his life.
 He remarried Victoria.
 It was later revealed that while Billy was away, he was drugged and taken advantage of by a girl from Myanmar, Chelsea Lawson (Melissa Claire Egan).
 Chelsea came to Genoa City, pregnant with his child.
 Chelsea accused Billy of raping her and demanded 3 million dollars for her and the baby to go away.
 She later professed her love for Billy and asked him to marry her.
 After catching Chelsea with alcohol, Billy and Victoria invited Chelsea and her mother to live in his home for the duration of her pregnancy.
 Chelsea tormented Victoria, flaunting her "affair" with Billy and ridiculing Victoria's inability to get pregnant and provide Billy with a child.
 She called Victoria an "uptight infertile ice queen" and tried to break up her marriage.
 After the baby was born Chelsea relinquished her parental rights and Billy was given full custody.

 In October 2013, Billy leaves Delia and her dog, Dash, alone in his car at night while going into a store to purchase ice-cream after a school play.
 Dash runs off, causing Delia to run after him.
 Delia is struck down by a car driven by Adam Newman.
 She is rushed to the hospital and pronounced dead from her injuries.
 After Delia's death, Billy embarks on an affair with Kelly Andrews, a woman he meets in his grief support group.
 In a hostage situation, Billy reveals to Victoria that he cheated on her.
 Ultimately, Victoria files for legal separation and starts a romance with Stitch Rayburn (Sean Carrigan).
 When Billy discovers Adam is the driver who killed Delia, he kidnaps him at gunpoint and mentally tortures a confession out of him.
 Billy and Adam struggle over the gun while they're driving which causes the car to go over a cliff.
 Billy escapes but Adam is presumed dead after the car explodes in a fiery explosion.
+Billy and Victoria later welcomed a daughter together, Katherine Rose Abbott named in honor of Victoria's godmother, Katherine Chancellor and Billy's daughter Delia Rose Abbott.